-For the most part, ants are more of a nuisance than anything, sharing space with you that you’d rather that share.
-Ants in a garden bed can be especially frustrating, if it becomes difficult to garden without ants crawling up your arms or pinching your skin in defence.
+For the most part, ants are more of a nuisance than anything, sharing space with you that you’d rather not share.
+Ants in a garden bed can be especially frustrating, if it becomes difficult to garden without ants crawling up your arms or pinching your skin in defense.
 Depending on the species, some ants can cause structural damage to a home (call an exterminator if you suspect a ‘home invasion’), but most species here in Alberta simply nest below the surface of the soil in your garden or yard.
 Depending on the location of their nest, there is potential for their colony to cause stress to plants above the soil.

 Where You’ll Find Them:

 Ants can live just about anywhere, but the species we find in Alberta typically love loose, sandy dry soil.
 They’ll usually nest in low-traffic areas within ‘marching’ distance of nutrients and nesting materials.
 This means they are most commonly found in old, nutrient-depleted lawns, around the root systems of plants where they can take advantage of natural tunnels, or in your conveniently tilled (loosened) garden beds.